sujayy1983/Home-Device-Automation-Framework/README.md

 ### What does this micro app offer ?

 1. Home network discovery and caching
-(i) D3Js Forcelayout visualization of discovered devices.
-Hover mouse over any node to view
-       IP address and hostname of device.
+  - D3Js Forcelayout visualization of discovered devices.
+Hover mouse over any node to view IP address and hostname of device.
        ![Discovered home network](/static/img/samplenw.png)
-(ii) Caching of discovered info that can be leveraged by other parts of automation
-        Current logic leverages cached data by looking at hostname for key match.
+  - Caching of discovered info that can be leveraged by other parts of automation Current logic leverages cached data by looking at hostname for key match.

 2. Basic Hue Light controls - Already configured lights are discovered and displayed on the UI